Philosophy of color: Color discourse

 If color fictionalism is true, and the world has no colors, should one just stop color discourse, and all the time wear clothes that clash with each other?
 Prescriptive color fictionalism would say no. In prescriptive color fictionalism, while color discourse is, strictly speaking, false, one should continue using it in everyday life as though color properties do exist.

 Color vision became an important part of contemporary analytic philosophy due to the claim by scientists like Leo Hurvich that the physical and neurological aspects of color vision had become completely understood by empirical psychologists in the 1980s.
 An important work on the subject was C. L. Hardin's 'Color for Philosophers,' which explained stunning empirical findings by empirical psychologists to the conclusion that colors cannot possibly be part of the physical world, but are instead purely mental features.
+In particular, his arguments drew on the unique-binary hue structure and the considerable variation in color perception among individuals with normal color vision.

 David Hilbert and Alexander Byrne have devoted their careers to philosophical issues regarding color vision.
 Byrne and Hilbert have taken a minority position that colors are part of the physical world.
 Nigel J.T.
 Thomas provides a particularly clear presentation of the argument.
 The psychologist George Boeree, in the tradition of J. J. Gibson, specifically assigns color to light, and extends the idea of color realism to all sensory experience, an approach he refers to as "quality realism".